-Teaching methodologies
+Teaching Methodologies

-AND PSHE CURRICULUM MAP programme will be taught through a range of teaching methods these are outlined in the Currculum policy.
-Our programme recognises that young people will bringprior learning and real life experiences to their learning.
+The programme will be taught through a range of teaching methods these are outlined in the Curriculum Policy.
+Our programme recognises that young people will bring prior learning and real life experiences to their learning.
 Our programme respects and builds on these, providing a programme that reflects both the universal and unique needs of our students.

-We will ensure that all ALL OF THESE ASPECTS ARE COVERED IN LESSONS WITHIN THE FOLLOWING LESSONS- SEE RSE AND PSHE CURRICULUM MAP sessions remain positive in tone by setting clear expectations at the beginning of the year and reinforcing them at the start of each topic.
-Behaviour will also be managed according to the Behaviour for Learning policy.
+We will ensure that all sessions remain positive in tone by setting clear expectations at the beginning of the year and reinforcing them at the start of each topic.
+Behaviour will also be managed according to the Behaviour for Learning Policy.

 We will ensure cross-curricular learning by keeping an up-to-date overview of whole school deliveries and liaising with both senior curriculum and senior pastoral teams.
-Working closely with key subjects to ensure cross-curricular learning is explicit.
+Working closely with wkey subjects to ensure cross-curricular learning is explicit.